wevoice/wesub/docs/api.rst

 VideoResource
 -------------

-Represents a video on Universal Subtitles.
+Represents a video on Amara.

 Listing videos

     GET https://www.universalsubtitles.org/api2/partners/videos/

 Parameters:

-  * `video_url`: list only videos with the given URL, useful for finding out information about a video already on Universal Subtitles.
+    * `video_url`: list only videos with the given URL, useful for finding out information about a video already on Amara.
     * `order_by`: Applies sorting to the video list.
 Possible values:
     * `title`: ascending
     * `-title`: descending
     * `created`: older videos first